 Indonesia tourist visa policy: Visitors from more than 140 countries can visit Indonesia without a visa for 30 days.

 Laos tourist visa policy: All visitors entering Laos must possess valid passports and visitors from non-ASEAN countries require a Visa.
-Visas can also be obtained on arrival at international border checkpoints.
+Visas can also be obtained online in advance or on arrival at international border checkpoints.
 The visa fee for a 30-day tourist visa varies from between US$20- 45 depending on the agreement with the various governments.
 More information on the visa-on-arrival program in Laos here.